dwu185/teaching/generator.md

 ## Generator Object as Data Consumer
 ### How?
-- Three ways a generator object that pass data into a generator function:
+- A generator object can pass data into a generator function in three ways:
     - `generatorObject.next(value)`
     - `generatorObject.return(value)`
     - `generatorObject.throw(err)`